-In its MTW Annual Plan for Fiscal Year 2024 (July 1, 2023 - June 30, 2024), SDHC describes activities intended to increase programmatic efficiencies, support self-sufficiency for rental assistance participants, and expand housing choice options for low-income families in the City of Sen Directory. of San Diego.
+In its MTW Annual Plan for Fiscal Year 2024 (July 1, 2023 - June 30, 2024), SDHC describes activities intended to increase programmatic efficiencies, support self-sufficiency for rental assistance participants, and expand housing choice options for low-income families in the City of Exp.
+Places.